HSF/hsf.github.io/organization/_posts/2018/2018-03-21-packaging.md

     - Patrick: Supercomputers use "uncvmfs"; user space filesystems also help (e.g., parrot)
     - Total recompile does mean that it’s very clean, albeit with CPU cost for rebuilding
     - You don’t need to worry about platform variants (SLC6, CentOS7, etc.) as single build is self contained.
   - Package builds using Nix “Hydra” tool on openstack.
-Uses local machine for build, but easy to add additonal worker(s)
+Uses local machine for build, but easy to add additional worker(s)
     - Also supports for workers with different archs (darwin, or CPU variants etc)
   - Overlays: Take main NixPkgs repo, then apply your changes on top of this.
 Can extend or override.
     - Graeme: So can take things from base, but then change a few options?
 Yes.